I hit my social peak at five years old. Kindergarten was “da bomb,” let me tell you.

 Yes!
 Let’s play with dinosaurs on trucks.

-Watch our video below to learn how to make friends as an adult:
+Watch our video below to learn how to be more sociable:

 I wish I could walk up to someone nice, tell them something I liked, and then ask them to be my friend.
 If only it were that easy!
 For some reason, becoming adult friends gets much trickier.
 Here’s why: